GEOL 3666 dates: May 30 - July 11

 Senior Field Camp will be held at camp in Colorado Springs, CO.

 The format of the course will be a hybrid telecourse with a field camp based component.
 Students will receive credit for all of their introductory physical and historical geology lectures and labs (a total of 8 credit hours).
 This class is primarily intended for incoming first year students, but current LSU students as well as non- Geology majors are welcome to take the class as well.
 The final three weeks will take place at the LSU Geology Field Camp in Colorado Springs, CO and all travel related expenses will be covered with no additional cost to the student beyond the normal tuition and fees related to these courses if they were taken at the LSU campus.

 Promotional Video (short version): https://youtu.be/ygXrzEsG_fE

 Applications were due by March 1st, but we are still accepting late applications, please contact us ASAP!

 LSU maintains a rustic camp facility in the foothills of the Rocky Mountains south of Colorado Springs, Colorado.
 The site has been used for field geology courses since 1928.
 LSU purchased the camp property in 1954 from the Keeton brothers whose father homesteaded the area in the late 1800s.
 Remnants of the old homestead still stand in various places on the property.

-The LSU Geology Field Camp opened in 1928 and serves a vital role within the College of Science and the College of Engineering.
-The field camp gives Geology and Geophysics students, as well as Petroleum Engineering students, the opportunity to take their learning experience beyond the classroom; to explore the complex natural structures and mechanisms which form the blueprint for planet Earth.
-In addition to its priceless quality as a teaching environment, the field camp also serves as a critical recruiting tool for LSU’s science and engineering programs.
+The LSU Geology Field Camp opened in 1928 and serves a vital role within the College of Science.
+The field camp gives Geology and Geophysics students the opportunity to take their learning experience beyond the classroom; to explore the complex natural structures and mechanisms which form the blueprint for planet Earth.
+Our field camp is a priceless to have as a teaching environment.

 LSU Field Camp Director